Maybe Accepting Guests

 Join Couchsurfing to see Johanna’s full profile.

 My husband Mikko is a senior software developer.
-He is passionate about his job and enjoys intensive discussions.
-We have a good relationship and try to put effort to keep it that way.
+He is passionate about his job, open and straightforward, and enjoys talking to people.
+We have a good and pretty equal relationship and try to put effort to keep it that way.

 Although the profile is under my name, almost all the references are about our family - most of the time we've hosted and traveled together.